More than Blue

 More Than Blue is a 2009 South Korean romantic drama film.
 The directorial debut of poet Won Tae-yeon, it stars Kwon Sang-woo, Lee Bo-young and Lee Beom-soo in the lead roles.
 The film's Korean title translates as "A Story Sadder Than Sadness".
 In 2018, a Taiwanese remake of the same name was released.
-Later, in 2021 a Taiwanese remake was released on Netflix into a ten-episode series More than Blue: The Series.
+Later, in 2021 a second Taiwanese remake was released on Netflix as a ten-episode series titled More than Blue: The Series.

 Plot

 K and Cream first meet each other in high school & both are orphans; K was abandoned by his mother after his father died of cancer who nevertheless left him a sizeable sum of money, while Cream lost her entire family.
 The two become soulmates and decided to share a home.
 Knowing that Cream's biggest fear is to be left alone, K keeps the fact that he has leukemia a secret, and instead urges her to marry a kind and healthy man.
 When Cream announces that she is in love with an affluent dentist, K is left heartbroken, but he is satisfied that she has met her ideal partner.

 Believing Cream has really found someone she loves, K asked Joo-hwan's fiancée to break up with him.
 Joo-hwan's fiancée agrees under the condition that K lets her take photographs of him for her exhibit about death.
 It is revealed that Cream first learned about K's illness when she rummaged through his belongings to find inspiration to write a song, but in fact turned out to be pain medication for terminal cancer patients.
-Earlier in the series, Cream with her knowledge of K's illness, decided to test him and asked K what defines as a good man? to which K replied to find a good and healthy man to spend her life with.
+Earlier in the series, Cream with her knowledge of K's illness, decided to test him and asked K, "What defines as a good man?"
+To which K replied to find a good and healthy man to spend her life with.
 With her knowledge of his illness, Cream thus faked falling in love with Joo-hwan, in order to appease K. This perspective of Cream's is revealed in her diary.

 K's health takes a drastic turn, K and Cream spend their last day celebrating Cream's birthday.
 Cream asks what K wishes for and which he replies, It's a secret.
 Cream teases K saying that she doesn't believe in it and has given him her wish just years before.
 She reveals that she wishes that in the next lifetime, that he can find her sooner.
 K replies, idiot, and that he will definitely find each other in the next life time.
 As they take there last picture together as a family, K passes away.

 In the end, Cream apologises to Joo-hwan for cheating him and Joo-hwan then visits their grave, implying Cream committed suicide after K's death.